tjmaynes/lein-playground-template/README.md

-# lein-template
+# lein-playground

-My [Leiningen](https://leiningen.org) templates for Clojure and ClojureScript projects.
+Leiningen template for trying things out in the repl.

 ## Usage

-### Playground

-To create a new playground project using this template, run:
+To create a new playground project, run the following command:

 ```bash
 lein new playground new-playground-project